6.9.6 Contour Plot with Vector Overlay

 - Go to Label tab, select the Significant Digits radio button and set the value to 1.
 Click OK.

 - Let's make preparations for the third section Merge the Two Graphs.
 First, we am going to hide the axes.
-Select Format: Layer Properties and in the Display tab deselect the X Axes and Y Axes check boxes.
+Select Format: Layer and in the Display tab deselect the X Axes and Y Axes check boxes.
 Click OK.

 - Delete X and Y Axis title.